Kilcomenty / Cill Comnata

 INFORMATION

-Object Type: Stoup (fragment)
+Object Type: Stoup, fragment

-Church/Chapel: Church of St. Commaneth [in ruins]
+Church / Chapel Name: Church of St. Commaneth [in ruins], Kilcomenty

-Church Patron Saints: St. Commaneth [aka Comanait, Commaneth of Kilcomenty]
+Church Patron Saint(s): St. Commaneth [aka Comanait, Commaneth of Kilcomenty]

 Directions to Site: Located near Birdhill, about 25 km NE of Limerick city